Why visit Cambodia in low season?

 In fact, the rainy ‘low season’ is not as bad as what people think.
 There are even many positive aspects that may change your mind visiting Cambodia during low season.

 Low season is not called the green season for nothing.
 Thanks to the abundant water, the Tonle Sap – the largest freshwater lake in South East Asia – reaches its highest level.
-Ponds and waterfalls are flowing in lush vegetation.
-It’s a great moment to visit the Cambodian and Vietnamese floating villages and their markets.
+Ponds and waterfalls are flowing through lush vegetation.
+It’s a great moment to visit the floating villages and markets.
 Take your time to admire the water birds and the fishermen casting their nets.
 The countryside is full of shimmering colors and it is great to wander in the endless shining rice fields and look at the massive and calm buffalo taking baths.
 Sunsets are much more mind blowing with the dance of light and clouds than it is in dry season when there are almost no clouds.

 The temple experience is also very different during rainy season.
 Overall, the roads are less dusty, rather muddy after the rain, but you breathe much less dust which makes a great difference.
 The temples sparkle after their daily shower and the bas-reliefs are glimmering with the reflection of the sun.
 One really nice thing is that the stones keep the temperature at a lower level thus making the interior breezier.
 But the best thing is that you do not have to cope with crowds of tourists.
 On the contrary, you have the time and space to absorb the ambiance and enjoy the refined Khmer architecture.